DylanBateman/GEP_3DShooter/README.md

 # 3D Shooter

 'Shoot!
-Zombies' is a 3D first person shooter to demonstate my learning as well the skills I gained during the module within Unity and C#.

-This project was completed in the first semester of my 'Game Engine Programming' module in the second year of my 'Computer Games Development' degree at Staffordshire University.
+Zombies' is a 3D first person shooter to demonstate my learning and skills I gained within Unity and C# in the first semester of my 'Game Engine Programming' module in the second year of my 'Computer Games Development' degree at Staffordshire University.

 ## Tech Stack